walterkakool/BSPWallSearching/README.md

 This is the Windows version.
 Besides everything in the Linux version, it has\
 the functionality of maze scrolling.

-# Implemented functionality of BSPMaze.exe
+# Implemented functionality of BSPMaze.exe (Ver 0.9)
 ~~`First runs`--------------prints time;~~\
 `F2`----------------------Current dir has maze.pnm ? prints the contents : "No input file.";\
 `F4`----------------------Update BSP (DEV debugging tool; will be removed soon);\